 She summarizes these findings in this quick nine-minute talk at a Green Party conference:

 See Dr. Pickett making similar arguments as to why raising the average national income in developed countries doesn’t make people happier or enable them to live longer, why unequal societies are more violent, and how status inequality increases stress.

-And see more about income inequality and national well-being at Equality Trust.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+And see more about income inequality and national well-being at Equality Trust.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.